-Michquiel, 33, is from the Philipines and is studying a Certificate IV in Commercial Cookery (SIT40516) at the TAFE Queensland Whitsundays campus.
+Michquiel, 33, is from the Philipines and is a Destination Australia Scholarship student studying a Certificate IV in Commercial Cookery (SIT40516) at the TAFE Queensland Whitsundays campus.

 Prep time: 45 minutes approx